mike-jung/ubiaccess-framework/README.md

 ## ES2015

-This boilerplate use ES6 syntax with Node.js 10.0, you can check out the [feature available here](https://nodejs.org/en/docs/es6/)
+This boilerplate uses ES6 syntax with Node.js 10.0, you can check out the [feature available here](https://nodejs.org/en/docs/es6/)

 ### Configuration